 Marketing- the activity or business of promoting and selling products or services, including market research and advertising.

-Advertising- the activity or profession of producing advertisements for commercial products or services
+Advertising- the activity or profession of producing advertisements for commercial products or services.

 Stencil- a thin sheet of cardboard, plastic, or metal with a pattern or letters cut out of it, used to produce the cut design on the surface below by the application of ink or paint through the holes.